Phoenix Sky Harbor Airport Travel Tips

 Each terminal will have signage pointing you towards the area with taxis.
 They will be available 24 hours a day and will be located by the baggage claim.
 First mile will cost $5, with additional miles being $2.30.
 Minimum fare is $15 and they have a flat $17 rate within certain downtown areas.

-For terminal 2, you will find them by door 8.
-Terminal 3 taxis area will be located on the ground floor, north curb, door 7, on the outer curb.
+For the terminal 3 taxis area, it will be located on the ground floor, north curb, door 7, on the outer curb.
 Lastly, at terminal 4, taxis will be by outer north curb, door 5, and the south curb by door 6.